Al-Muhajiroun (organization): Attacks

-On 29 April 2003, Asif Hanif and Omar Sharif, who attended some of Al-Muhajiroun's circles, carried out a bombing of a café in Tel Aviv, Israel, that killed three people and injured 60 others.
+On 29 April 2003, Asif Hanif and Omar Sharif, who attended some of Al-Muhajiroun's circles, carried out the Mike's Place suicide bombing in Tel Aviv, Israel, that killed three people and injured 60 others.

 In 2006, another individual connected with Al-Muhajiroun allegedly detonated a bomb in India, killing himself and destroying an army barracks.

 In 2007, five young Muslims with Al-Muhajiroun connections – Omar Khyam, Waheed Mahmood, Anthony Garcia, Jawad Akbar and Saladhuddin Amin – were convicted of a multiple bombing plot to use fertiliser bombs "which police say could have killed hundreds of British people.
 The men were caught after police and MI5 launched a massive surveillance operation."
 The surveillance culminated in a raid called Operation Crevice.
 The targets included "the Bluewater shopping centre in Kent, the Ministry of Sound nightclub in London and Britain's domestic gas network."
 According to Professor Anthony Glees, director of the Brunel Centre for Intelligence and Security Studies:

 The fertiliser bomb trial has given us the smoking-gun evidence that groups like al-Muhajiroun have had an important part in radicalising young British Muslims, and that this can create terrorists.

 On 22 May 2013, the murder of Lee Rigby was carried out by two members of Al-Muhajiroun, Michael Adebolajo and Michael Adebowale.
 From about 2003, Adebolajo was corrupted by Bakri and then by Choudary, after Bakri left the country in August 2005.
 One former associate said Adebolajo that "locked himself in this room with this bloke for a few hours and when he came out he was a Muslim convert.
 He was spouting all kinds of stuff and said he had changed his name."
 Adebolajo insisted to be called during the Rigby trial "Mujahid".

 At least one of the perpetrators of the 2017 London Bridge attack, Khuram Butt, was a member.

 The 2019 London Bridge stabbing, carried out on 29 November by Usman Khan, a convicted terrorist, resulted in the death of two civilians and the wounding of three others.
 Khan was shot dead by police; he was a supporter of Al-Muhajiroun.